 Routing and Stopovers

 Singapore is among a dwindling number of airlines that still allow stopovers on awards.
-You can stop as long as you want within the 1-year validity of the ticket, and can have a maximum of 6 segments:
+You can have a stopover as long as 30 days within the 1-year validity of the ticket, and can have a maximum of 6 segments: